SlayerSv/SFU-IKIT/integration-systems/pr4/README.md

-# Currency API (Go, Docker, Swagger, PosgtgreSQL, Kafka, gRPC, REST)
+# Currency API (Go, Docker, PosgtgreSQL, Kafka, gRPC, REST, Swagger)
 Server and client application.
 Server retrieves currency data from https://api.freecurrencyapi.com/v1/currencies then servers them through it's own API at http://localhost:8080 To access server API, u need to request and API key from server http://localhost:8080/api_key

 Allows adding new currencies (see swagger documentation).
 When new currency is added server sends kafka message with date/time and currency code.
 When server receives gRPC request from client with currency code it serves full info of that currency to client.